 - Add oil to a baking tray and leave the dough to rise for about 1 hour and until at least doubled in size.

-- Drizzle more olive oil on to the work top and gentle move the dough on to it.
+- Drizzle more olive oil on the work surface and gently move the dough on top of it to make it come together to fit the size of the bundt tin.
 Try not to remove the air from the dough.
-Stretch the dough out add it to an oil greased baking tray.
-Leave for another hour to rise again.

 Nutrition